oceans404/vc-verifier/README.md

 # Polygon ID VC Verifier Server

-This server contains half the code you'll need to set up a VC (Verifiable Credential) gated website with Polygon ID.
+This repo contains the server code you'll need to set up a VC (Verifiable Credential) gated website with Polygon ID.
 Complete local server setup below, then hook this verification server up to a frontend so you can limit access based on holding a VC that satisifies your requirements.

-- Server
+- **Part 1: VC Verifier Server**
   - github repo: this page!
   - server hosted: https://vc-birthday-server.onrender.com
-- Frontend
+- Part 2: Frontend
   - github repo: https://github.com/oceans404/vc-gated-website
   - website: https://birthday-gated-website.on.fleek.co